Placeholder

 In summary, yes your audio must be on point in order to retain subscribers and grow downloads, but for people to take the leap to start listening, your design must be on point.

 LEARNING: Invest in the visual design of your show upfront... it will pay diviends.
+Also, focus on deck design to ensure your content is presented in the most engaging and professional way.

 Step 4 - Specific, Actionable Episode Titles